-Believe it or not, bone-in and boneless ribeye impacts the cooking process differently.
+Believe it or not, bone-in and boneless ribeye impact the cooking process differently.
 Experts have reason to believe bone-in ribeye makes the cooking process a little difficult.

 And the reasoning behind this logic is based on insulation.
-Because of bone presence, meat close to the bone tends to cook much slower.
+Because of bone, meat close to the bone tends to cook much slower.
 This is because bones take longer to heat up given their tough nature.
-Using a smoker it the best way to cook bone-in ribeye steaks.
+Using a smoker is the best way to cook bone-in ribeye steaks.

 It follows that other parts of meat further away from the bone tend to cook much faster.
 The end result is unevenly cooked ribeye.

 That’s something you don’t have to worry about when cooking boneless ribeye.
-Your steak will cook evenly since there’s no bone to interfere with temperature variations, insulation and overall cooking process.
+Your steak will cook evenly since there’s no bone to interfere with temperature variations, insulation, and the overall cooking process.

 How About Texture?